rushills/ask-canvas/README.md

 - File nodes: uses frontmatter `title`, first `# H1`, or filename.
 - Link nodes: label or URL.
 - Group nodes: group label.
-4) The plugin gathers upstream context (up to 3 hops) plus the selected node, calls your model, and saves the answer.
+4) The plugin gathers upstream context based on the hop limit slider (0–12) plus the selected node, calls your model, and saves the answer.
 5) A new Markdown note is created and added as a child file node connected to the selected node with the question as the edge label.

 ### Find Related Ideas